-Putative capture rate (s^{-1}) is the number of prey encounter events (PEEs) divided by the bottom duration of a dive.
-PEEs were extracted from the acceleration signal which contained head movements by adapting the method developed by Viviant et al. (2009): on each axis, a high-pass filter with a cut-off frequency of 0.33 Hz was applied.
-Standard deviation was then calculated with a 1 s fixed window and then a 5 s moving window.
-Significant peaks in this filtered signal were considered as PEEs when they were detected simultaneously on all three axes (for details, see Vacquié-Garcia et al., 2015).
+Putative capture rate (s-1) is the number of Prey Encounter Events (PEE) divided by the bottom duration of a dive.
+PEE were extracted from the acceleration signal which contained head movements by adapting the method developed by Viviant et al. (2009): on each axis, a high-pass filter with a cut-off frequency of 0.33 Hz was applied.
+Standard deviation was then calculated with a 1 second-fixed-window and then, a 5 second-moving-window.
+Significant peaks in this filtered signal were considered as PEE when they were detected simultaneously on all three axes (for details see Vacquié-Garcia et al., 2015).